Baguazhang (Pakua Chang)

 The practice of Baguazhang is fundamentally organized as a collection of "Eight Palms."
 The basic practice of these is called the Mother Palms.
 These palms are then joined in a more complex set, combining both a polar and cyclical set of energies known as the "Old Eight Palms."
 This application example comes from the Jiang Rong Qiao Style of Baguazhang.

-Therefore, with a balanced diet and the ample amount of hydration and movement, the Water Palm, as well as the eighth palm of the Old Eight Palms, can be utilized to optimize the flow of "chi" and warm the fire within.
+Therefore, with a balanced diet of oxtail soup or what some Chinese refer to as "Russia soup" (composed of ginger, potatoes, tomatoes, and beef), as well as equal amounts of hydration and subtle, lithe movements, the Water Palm, as well as the eighth palm of the Old Eight Palms, can be utilized to optimize the flow of "chi" and gently stoke and store the fire within.

 Introduction to Baguazhang